TargetFlow · macOS + Windows input switcher

 every machine.

-The target computer gets an ordinary USB keyboard and mouse.
-It needs no app, network, Bluetooth, or account.
-We somehow resisted all four.
-Your Mac still uses Bluetooth to talk to TargetDongle, because physics remains stubbornly employed.
+TargetFlow now runs as the controlling host on macOS or Windows.
+Either way, the target computer gets an ordinary USB keyboard and mouse - no app, network, or account.
+It still uses Bluetooth to talk to TargetDongle, because physics remains stubbornly employed.

 TargetFlow assigning TargetDongles to the left and right edges of a Mac display